VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 	the sound will be played on a loop
 "delay" (int): the time in milliseconds before a new sound is played
 	this timer starts after the previous sound is done playing, not when it starts playing

+peak fields:
+"type" (string): the type of peak calculation, depending on type additional fields may be required (see peak types)

+peak types:

+"bonedistance":
+	peaks will be triggered whenever the given bones are clostest to each other "actorBone" (string/list<string>): the bone / list of bones of the actor to check the distance against "targetBone" (string/list<string>): the bone / list of bones of the target to check the distance against "inverse" (bool): if true the peak will be triggered when the bones are furthest apart rather than closest together (default: false)

+"loop":
+	peaks will be played on a timer (divided by the animations display speed) "interval" (int): the amount of miliseconds between two peaks

 F.A.Q.